-The ultimate effect of these types of cross-contamination loading errors will be the shutdown of fueling services for several hours at the retail site as the fouled fuel is removed, the storage tank is cleaned, and a new batch of fuel is delivered.
-Anytime tanks need to be emptied, cleaned and refilled, the site operator incurs unplanned maintenance costs, as well as incurring lost revenue due to the site being shut down.
-In a worst-case scenario, before the delivery error is discovered, some of the fouled fuel may make its way into vehicles, which can lead to damage to the vehicle's fueling system that will affect the driver's ability to operate the vehicle.
+The ultimate effect of these types of cross-contamination errors will be the shutdown of fuelling services for several hours at the retail site as the fouled fuel is removed, the storage tank is cleaned and a new batch of fuel is delivered.
+The site operator incurs unplanned maintenance costs, and loses revenue while the site is shut down.
+In a worst-case scenario, before the delivery error is discovered, some of the fouled fuel may make its way into vehicles, which can lead to damage to the vehicle's fuelling system.

-A common safeguard against these types of fuel mix-ups is having the driver adhere to a diesel-first unloading regime so that a repeatable routine is established.
+A common safeguard against these types of fuel mixups is having the driver adhere to a diesel-first unloading regime so that a repeatable routine is established.
 However, this routine can be thrown off if the driver is rushed or working at a terminal where product types are not clearly marked at the loading rack.